 Onto Greeneville another one of Tennessee's oldest settlements and the home of President Andrew Johnson.
 This tailor turned politician had the heavy responsibility of becoming President of the United States after Abraham Lincoln was assassinated in 1865.

-His story, from humble beginnings on to his presidency, impeachment and death are displayed in vivid detail, thanks to the National Park Service, celebrating its Centennial in 2016, which runs a series of sites dedicated to preserving his legacy.
+His story, from humble beginnings on to his presidency, impeachment and death are displayed in vivid detail, thanks to the National Park Service which runs a series of sites dedicated to preserving his legacy.

-Other sites of note in downtown Greeneville include the General Morgan Inn, named after a famed Confederate cavalry general who was killed near this spot during the war, as well as the Cumberland Presbyterian Church and historic Tusculum College.
+Other sites of note in downtown Greeneville include the General Morgan Inn, named after a famed Confederate cavalry general who was killed near this spot during the Civil War.
+Luxury and southern charm meet for an unforgettable stay.
+The 51 spacious guest rooms come with high-speed WiFi, Bath & Body Works toiletries, flat-screen televisions and more.